sciZer0/newdiscoveries/a/README.md

 We (people) know all these exact numbers about “free-falling“ by well-known experiments.

-So what is Work in the vision of “official” science?
+So what is Work in the vision of "official" science?

-“Official” science says that while the free-falling of the 20 kg object,
+"Official" science says that while the free-falling of the 20 kg object,

 the Universe (Big Organism) during every second is doing Work  by Gravitational Force (Invisible Hand) pushing the 20 kg object.

 I absolutely agree with this above.

-But  I don’t agree with the formula “official” science calculates Work by.
+But  I don’t agree with the formula "official" science calculates Work by.

-Specifically, “Official” science says that Work being done by Gravitational Force during any given second can be calculated by this formula:
+Specifically, "Official" science says that Work being done by Gravitational Force during any given second can be calculated by this formula:

 W = F * D

 where,W — Work done by Force during the given second (measured in Joules: J);F — Force pushing the object during the given second (measured in Newtons: N);D — Distance moved by the pushed object during the given second (measured in meters: m).

-Since during every second Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during every second the pushed 20 kg object is moving the distance different in size, “official” science says the following:
+Since during every second Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during every second the pushed 20 kg object is moving the distance different in size, "official" science says the following:

 Work being done by Gravitational Force (Invisible Hand )